Welcome to Swansea (Abertawe)

-Swansea's Welsh name, Abertawe, describes its location at the mouth of the Tawe, where the river empties into Swansea Bay.
+The city's Welsh name, Abertawe, describes its location at the mouth of the Tawe, where the river empties into the bay.
 The Vikings named the area Sveins Ey (Swein's Island), probably referring to the sandbank in the river mouth.

 Swansea makes up for some visual shortcomings with a deeper charm.
 A hefty student population takes to the city's bars with enthusiasm, and pockets of hipness have emerged in inner suburbs such as Sketty and Uplands (which is, conveniently, where all the best B&Bs are located).